weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 3. We are using [mermaid](https://mermaid-js.github.io/mermaid/#/) for diagramming.
 It currently has support for [C4](https://mermaid.js.org/syntax/c4c.html) in early stage with limitations on editing experience or features.

+## Getting Started

+It depends on your expected outcome.
+This section assumes that you are an engineering within Weave Gitops and you are onboarding to the product within a particular business domain.
+We suggest you use this documentation as part of the onboarding to get started:

+1. Head to [Weave Gitops System](#system) as it provides you a high-level understanding on who are the users and weave Gitops Dependencies.
+2. Review [Weave Gitops Tiers](#tiers) as it provides with the layering of the application and access to the codebase by tier.
+3. Select the [Weave Gitops Domain](#domains) that you would be using to ramp up and review its diagram as well follow the UI, API and Backend.

+This outside-in approach should provide you some structure when you face your first ticket.

 ## Weave Gitops Enterprise